-We do check all video abstracts for quality, to ensure they are watchable.
+We do check all video abstracts for quality, to make sure they are watchable.
 Below are our technical specifications:

 Please include a written transcript (a written version of the material you have presented) when sending in your file.
-This is to ensure that your video is accessible to all.
+This is to make sure that your video is accessible to all.

 How to send us your video abstracts

 Now you’ve filmed your video, how do you submit it?